 To connect to the router you want to turn into an AP, please follow the steps below:

 1. Plug the power into the router.
 Connect one of your computers to the router (LAN port) using an Ethernet cable.
 Make sure your IP address on the computer is 192.168.0.xxx (where xxx is between 2 and 254).
-Please see the Networking Basics section for more information.
+Please see the Control Panel/Networking section for more information on the PC.
 If you need to change the settings, write down your existing settings before making any changes.
 In most cases, your computer should be set to receive an IP address automatically in which case you will not have to do anything to your computer.

 2. Open a web browser and enter http://192.168.0.1 and press Enter.
 When the login window appears, set the user name to Admin and leave the password box empty.
 Click Log In to continue.